-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2024 admission cycle please select no.

 Yes No

 Does your institution have an application fee? ✓

-Amount of application fee: \$50
+Amount of application fee:

 Yes No

-Can it be waived for applicants with financial need? ✓
+Can it be waived for applicants with financial need?

+•

+cy for students

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line applic who apply on-line: cation option, plea se indicate poli

-$\checkmark$ Same fee
+Same fee

 Free

 Reduced

-Reduced

 Yes No

-Can on-line application fee be waived for applicants with financial need? ✓
+Can on-line application fee be waived for applicants with financial need?

-C14 Application closing date
+C14 Application closing date Yes No

-Yes No

-Does your institution have an applica tion closing ~
+Does your institution have an application closing 103 140

-date?
+date? √

 Date

-Application closing date (fall) Marab 1at
+Application closing date (fall) 9/8

-L Priority Date March 1st
+Priority Date 3/1

-Yes No

-Are first-time, first-year students a fall? ccepted for term s other than the ✓

-C16 Notification to applicants of admis sion decision se nt (fill in one only)

-$\checkmark$ On a rolling basis beginning

-By (date):

-Other:

-C17 Reply policy for admitted applicant s (fill in one only)

-Name apply by /data

-Must reply by (date): No set date

-· · Must reply by May 1st or within weeks if notified thereafter

-Other: weeks in notined linerealter

--

-Deadline for housing deposit (MMDI 1-Jul

-Amount of housing deposit: \$300 (This is an advand ce rent payment that at is applied to first

-Refundable if student does not enroll ?

-✓ Yes, in full

-Yes, in part No

-110

-C18 Deferred admission

-Yes No

-Does your institution allow students to o postpone enroll ment after Image: A set of the set of the

-admission? •

-If yes, maximum period o f postponement: 6 semesters

-• • • • •

-C19 Early admission of high school stu dents Vaa No

-Does your institution allow high schoo al students to enr oll as full-time Yes No

-first-time, first-year (freshman) stude $\checkmark$

-school graduation? no one year or m ore before high

-5

-C20 Common Application: Question rem oved from CDS (Initiated during 20 )06-2007 cvcle)

-(

-C21-C22: Early Decision and Early Action F Plans

-, , , , , , , , , , , , , , , , , , , ,

-C21 Early Decision

-, Yes No

-Does your institution offer an early de ecision plan (an a dmission plan that

-permits students to apply and be noti •

-in advance of the regular notification ✓

-commit to attending if accepted) for f rst-time, first-yea r (freshman)

-applicants for fall enrollment?

-If "yes," please complete the following g:
+Yes No C15 Are first-time, first-year students accepted for terms other than the fall? ✓ C16 Notification to applicants of admission decision sent (fill in one only) √ On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified the distribution of the control Deadline for housing deposit (MMDI None Amount of housing deposit: \$50 Refundable if student does not enroll? ✓ Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission? √ If yes, maximum period of postponement: 6 semesters C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? ✓ C20 Common Application: Question removed from CDS.
+(Initiated during 20 06-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? √ If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2022 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: